LennaHammer/English/EVP/out/words_adjective.md

 /ˈdel.ɪ.kət/ NEEDING CARE
 [C1]needing to be handled with great care or skill
 - delicate negotiations
-- I need to speak to you about a delicate matter/issue.
+- I need to speak to you about a delicate `matter/issue`.
-- It's a delicate task requiring both knowledge and skill.
+- It's a delicate `task` requiring both knowledge and skill.
-- Drilling here could upset the delicate balance of the local ecosystem.
+- Drilling here could upset the delicate `balance of` the local ecosystem.

 ## 1645. dependent ## adjective
 /dəˈpen.dənt/ dependent on/upon sth